 Basic net loss per share is computed by dividing the net loss attributable to common stockholders by the weighted average number of common shares outstanding for the period.
 Basic shares outstanding includes the weighted average effect of the Company's prefunded warrants issued in June 2020, the exercise of which requires little or no consideration for the delivery of shares of common stock.
-Basic and diluted weighted average shares of common stock outstanding for the twelve months ended December 31, 2020 includes the weighted average effect of 628,403 prefunded warrants for the purchase of shares of common stock, which were issued in June 2020, and for which the remaining unfunded exercise price is \$0.01 per share.
+Basic and diluted weighted average shares of common stock outstanding for the twelve months ended December 31, 2021 and 2020 includes the weighted average effect of 628,403 prefunded warrants for the purchase of shares of common stock for which the remaining unfunded exercise price is \$0.01 per share.

-Diluted net loss per share attributable to common stockholders is computed by dividing the diluted net loss attributable to common stockholders by the weighted average number of common shares, including potential dilutive common shares assuming the dilutive effect of outstanding stock options and unvested restricted common shares, as determined using the treasury stock method.
+Diluted net loss per share attributable to common stockholders is computed by dividing the diluted net loss attributable to common stockholders by the weighted average number of common shares, including potentially dilutive common shares assuming the dilutive effect of outstanding stock options and unvested restricted common shares, as determined using the treasury stock method.
 For periods in which the Company has reported net losses, diluted net loss per common share attributable to common stockholders is the same as basic net loss per common share attributable to common stockholders, since dilutive common shares are not assumed to have been issued if their effect is antidilutive.

-The Company excluded 2,008,902 and 0 options to purchase common stock, outstanding as of December 31, 2020 and 2019, respectively, from the computation of diluted net loss per share for the twelve months ended December 31, 2020 and 2019, respectively, because they had an anti-dilutive impact due to the net loss incurred for the periods.
+The Company excluded 2,523,305 and 2,008,902 options to purchase common stock, outstanding as of December 31, 2021 and 2020 respectively, from the computation of diluted net loss per share for the twelve months ended December 31, 2021 and 2020, respectively, because they had an anti-dilutive impact due to the net loss incurred for the periods.